Tife-oye/IOTB_TECH_Hospital_Analysis/README.md

 From the trend above the medical condition with the highest revenue is **Diabetes** it is a major revenue driver because it requires ongoing treatemnt,medications,and regular patirnt visits

-**Observation**
-diabetes may contribute more financially because they often require long-term treatment, tests, and medication

-**Recommendations**
-Improve patient care quality to maintain trust and increase treatment efficiency.

-**Bussiness Suggestion**
-Develop medical laboratory and diagnostic services focused on diabetes disease management.

 ---
 ## Q2
 Which age group visits the hospital most?